Mullakhashim/Fetch-Project/README.md

     e.
 Clicking on the gold bar number at the bottom of the website and checking for the alert message

   3. Code the algorithm from step 1 which uses a set of actions from step 2 to find the fake gold bar

+# Room for improvement
+The code can be improved in many ways (which I did not implement because of time limits):
+- Create 1 feature file to test 1 scenario only
+- Scenarios should be smaller and easy to understand
+- A better way of handling Alerts
+- A better way of locating and verifying the WebElements (especially the input boxes in both bowls)

 Dependencies added (see pom.xml for more info):
  - Java-Selenium